 Deposit your manuscript in an open repository, such as bioRxiv, PaleorXiv and PeerJ Preprints.
 The manuscript must have a DOI and be publicly available (Open Access).
+Authors preferring to opt for a double-blind peer review process should follow the procedure for anonymous submission instead (see details here).

 Submit your manuscript to PCI Paleo for peer review.
 The manuscript must not be under review elsewhere during the evaluation process.
 Recommenders (editors) of PCI Paleo are alerted of your submission, and if one of them finds it interesting he/she initiates the evaluation process (see point 3).
 If after 20 days none of them has manifested interest, the manuscript is released and sent back to the authors.